benspector3/fish-bowl/README.md

 ### Turns

-The game begins with one team being chosen randomly and one person on their team assigned to be the **clue giver** while the rest of the team are **guessers**.
-Once the phrase is guessed correctly the **clue giver** switches to the next player on their team.
+The game begins with one team being chosen randomly to play the round first.
+One person on their team is assigned to be the **clue giver** while the rest of the team are **guessers**.
+Once the phrase is guessed correctly,the next player on their team becomes the clue giver.
+After 90 seconds, teams will switch places.
+The round ends when all phrases have been guessed.

-Once the 90 seconds are up, teams will switch.
 The clock starts running once the first phrase is drawn during a team's turn and continues to run after the phrase is guessed correctly.
 Be ready to draw if you are next up!